leomerron/motor-insurance-model/README.md

 # Motor Insurance Risk Model

-## Project Objective
+## Project Overview

-Can policyholder and vehicle characteristics be used to estimate expected annual claim costs and construct a risk-based motor insurance premium?
+This project develops a statistical model for estimating motor insurance claim frequency, claim severity and expected annual claim costs using French motor third-party liability insurance data.
+I am investigating what policyholder and vehicle characteristics can be used to estimate annual claim costs and then build a risk-based motor insurance premium.
+I have used pricing techniques such as Generalised Linear Models (GLMs) to investigate how characteristics such as driver age, Bonus-Malus and vehicle age are correlated with insurance claims.
+I implemented this in R to  focus on statistical modelling and actuarial interpretation.

 ## Dataset